 Chesa Boudin's parents were incarcerated when he was just fourteen months old for driving the getaway car in a robbery that tragically took the lives of three men.

-The experience caused Chesa to dedicate his career to making our country safer by reforming our criminal justice system.
+This experience caused Chesa to dedicate his career to making our country safer by reforming our criminal justice system.
 Beginning in high school, he spoke out on behalf of children of incarcerated parents.

 Through his education at Yale, as a Rhodes Scholar at Oxford University and Yale Law School, Chesa continued to be an advocate for reform.
 After law school, he worked for two federal judges handling criminal trials and appeals, authorizing search warrants, and learning the highest standards for ethics and integrity in the application of the law.